 For one, the area in question is actually in Plainville, not New Britain.
 I don’t know why, but that’s sort of funny to me.
 The legend has always said it was in New Britain, and if it exists, it’s clearly in Plainville.
 The area is atop the hill to the west of I-84 at the Slater Road exit along a very poorly maintained stretch of very skinny road.
 It’s not a road you’ll want to traverse by accident on a dark and stormy night, believe me.

 There are two approaches.
 Please note, this exposé is meant to debunk the idea that a village of evil Pygmies or dwarves lives here and to dissuade ding-a-lings who believe such nonsense from attempting to “prove” otherwise.
 I also think (before venturing there myself), that this route is an access portal for ATV’s, motorbikes and Jeeps to drive into the woods all around the Metacomet Trail to the west and ruin things for those of us who just hike.
 We’ll see.

 Approach One (Long Swamp Road, via Google Streetview):

 From the east from Long Swamp Road is one approach.
 Starting on the east side of I-84, you pass a whole bunch of rather depressing abandoned housing projects behind chain-link fencing.
 I don’t know what ultimately did these joints in, but New Britain would be well-served if they are someday able to get rid of these.

-[Real time update: I drove here today, in April 2010, and this is now a grass lot with roads and road signage.]
+[2010 update: This is now a grass lot with roads and road signage.]

 Approaching the bridge over the highway, I must wonder why this car is parked here, but it also looks like we’re crossing into a central American country rather than Plainville, CT.